 Occasionally you come across a planner with a bee in his bonnet about something.
 This can be difficult to distinguish from what is accepted council policy.
 If you suspect you are dealing with someone like this then try getting in touch with a different member of the planning team or the officer’s manager and check out whether they are following correct procedures.

 It is no accident that some people manage to get planning permissionthe legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building RegulationsThese are the mass of regulations that cover safety, health, welfare, convenience, energy efficiency etc. in the way buildings are constructed.
-Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place) which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning for the most inappropriate buildings while others get turned down on reasonable applications.
+Not to be confused with Planning consent (which is more to do with whether you can put up the building in the first place).
+See more on the regulations which are all about whether the building is properly constructed). see more on Planning the legal basis for being allowed to do some form of development such as building a house. (not to be confused with Building Regulations which is all about whether the building is properly constructed). see more on Planning for the most inappropriate buildings while others get turned down on reasonable applications.
 This is sometimes to do with what’s called planning gain (e.g. permission is given in exchange for some land the council needs for community use) but very often it is about the old boys network and who knows whom.
 Often whole communities fight long and hard for the type of housing they feel appropriate in an area, whereas powerful commercial interests can often achieve their ends by more devious means.